📓 Blog Post 22 – “Investing 101 (For People Who Still Think Savings Means ‘Under the Pillow’)”

 and that’s not arrogance.
 It’s just me being stubbornly certain.

-Mom, I hear you — and apparently I’m her personal chef now, so I guess I’m making chicken stew too. 🍚🍗😮💨
+Mom, I hear you — I’m practically her personal chef at this point , so I guess I’m making chicken stew as well. 🍚🍗😮💨

 🕯️ Writing without permission. 🌙 Living without labels.